Airfare deal-finding app Hopper secures $82-million VC financing deal

 Mr. Lalonde hadn’t realized Hopper’s vast trove of data – trillions of airfare quotes researched online over five-plus years, obtained from global transaction systems such as Sabre – “was so deep and so broad that we were able to predict the future with it,” he said.
 But after seven tough years Mr. Lalonde knew what he had to do: change course.

-The move has worked: on Thursday Hopper is announcing it has secured an $82-million venture capital financing deal led by the Caisse de dépôt et placement du Québec and backed by prior investors including Brightspark Ventures, Accomplice, OMERS and BDC Capital.
+The move has worked: on Thursday Hopper is announcing it has secured an $82-million venture capital financing deal led by the Caisse de dépôt et placement du Québec and backed by prior investors including Brightspark Ventures, Accomplice, OMERS, Investment Québec, and BDC Capital.

 It’s the eighth tech venture deal in Canada of 2016 to exceed $75-million – up from one in 2015 – amid the best year for early-stage tech financings in Canada since 2001.
 It’s also the third large-scale venture deal to be led by the Caisse in the past 15 months as the Quebec giant increases focus on funding emerging Canadian tech superstars.